Ai Accountant

 Step by Step Implementation Guide

-Define reason codes, TDS mismatch, GST rate error, delivery dispute, pricing error, documentation issue, quality complaint.
+Define reason codes: TDS mismatch, GST rate error, delivery dispute, pricing error, documentation issue, quality complaint.
 Set SLAs and RACI.
+Align with ICAI's digital audit trail requirements.

-Stand up aging buckets, reason breakdowns, and KPI boards.
+Stand up dispute specific aging buckets (not just standard AR aging), reason breakdowns, and KPI boards.
 Schedule automated deliveries.
+Ensure reports satisfy RBI's dispute separated DSO format for MSME lending compliance.

 Data Model and Essential Fields